-On November 1, 2021, RBC Bearings Incorporated, our top holding company, and our Roller Bearing Company of America, Inc. subsidiary ("RBCA") entered into a Credit Agreement (the "New Credit Agreement") with Wells Fargo Bank, National Association ("Wells Fargo"), as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer and the other lenders party thereto, and terminated the Company's prior Credit Agreement, which was entered into with Wells Fargo in 2015 (the "2015 Credit Agreement").
-The New Credit Agreement provides the Company with (a) a \$1,300.0 term loan facility (the "Term Loan Facility"), which was used to fund a portion of the cash purchase price for the acquisition of Dodge and to pay related fees and expenses, and (b) a \$500.0 revolving credit facility (the "Revolving Credit Facility" and together with the Term Loan Facility, the "Facilities").
-Debt issuance costs associated with the New Credit Agreement totaled \$14.9 and are being amortized over the life of the New Credit Agreement.
-When the 2015 Credit Agreement was terminated the Company wrote off \$0.9 of previously unamortized debt issuance costs.
+In fiscal 2022, RBC Bearings Incorporated, our top holding company, and our Roller Bearing Company of America, Inc. subsidiary ("RBCA") entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, National Association ("Wells Fargo"), as Administrative Agent, Collateral Agent, Swingline Lender and Letter of Credit Issuer and the other lenders party thereto.
+The Credit Agreement provides the Company with (a) a \$1,300.0 term loan (the "Term Loan"), which was used to fund a portion of the cash purchase price for the acquisition of Dodge Industrial, Inc. ("Dodge") and to pay related fees and expenses, and (b) a \$500.0 revolving credit facility (the "Revolving Credit Facility" and together with the Term Loan, the "Facilities").
+Debt issuance costs associated with the Credit Agreement totaled \$14.9 and are being amortized over the life of the Credit Agreement.

-Prior to December 2022, amounts outstanding under the Facilities generally bear interest at either, at the Company's option, (a) a base rate determined by reference to the higher of (i) Wells Fargo's prime lending rate, (ii) the federal funds effective rate plus 1/2 of 1.00% and (iii) the one-month LIBOR rate plus 1.00% or (b) the LIBOR rate plus a specified margin, depending on the type of borrowing being made.
-The applicable margin is based on the Company's consolidated ratio of total net debt to consolidated EBITDA (as defined within the New Credit Agreement) from time to time.
-In December 2022 the New Credit Agreement was amended to replace LIBOR with the secured overnight financing rate administered by the Federal Reserve Bank of New York ("SOFR") so that borrowings under the Facilities denominated in U.S. dollars bear interest at a rate per annum equal to Term SOFR (as defined in the New Credit Agreement) plus a credit spread adjustment of 0.10% plus a margin ranging from 0.75% to 2.00% depending on the Company's consolidated EBITDA.
+Initially, amounts outstanding under the Facilities generally bore interest at either, at the Company's option, (a) a base rate determined by reference to the higher of (i) Wells Fargo's prime lending rate, (ii) the federal funds effective rate plus 1/2 of 1.00% and (iii) the one-month LIBOR rate plus 1.00% or (b) the LIBOR rate plus a specified margin, depending on the type of borrowing being made.
+The applicable margin was based on the Company's consolidated ratio of total net debt to consolidated EBITDA (as defined within the Credit Agreement) from time to time.
+In December 2022, the Credit Agreement was amended to replace LIBOR with the secured overnight financing rate administered by the Federal Reserve Bank of New York ("SOFR") so that borrowings under the Facilities denominated in U.S. dollars bear interest at a rate per annum equal to Term SOFR (as defined in the Credit Agreement) plus a credit spread adjustment of 0.10% plus a margin ranging from 0.75% to 2.00% depending on the Company's consolidated ratio of total net debt to consolidated EBITDA.
 The Facilities are subject to a SOFR floor of 0.00%.
-As of April 1, 2023, the Company's margin was 1.25% for SOFR loans; and the commitment fee rate was 0.20% and the letter of credit fee rate was 1.25%.
-A portion of the Term Loan Facility is subject to a fixed- rate interest swap as discussed below under "Interest Rate Swap."
+As of March 30, 2024, the Company's margin was 1.25% for SOFR loans, the commitment fee rate was 0.20%, and the letter of credit fee rate was 1.25%.
+A portion of the Term Loan is subject to a fixed-rate interest swap as discussed in Note 13.

-The Term Loan Facility will mature in November 2026 and amortizes in quarterly installments with the balance payable on the maturity date.
+The Term Loan matures in November 2026 and amortizes in quarterly installments with the balance payable on the maturity date.
 The Company can elect to prepay some or all of the outstanding balance from time to time without penalty, which will offset future quarterly amortization installments.
-Due to prepayments previously made, the required future principal payments on the Term Loan Facility are \$0 for fiscal 2024, \$0 for fiscal 2025, \$0 for fiscal 2026, and approximately \$900.0 for fiscal 2027.
-The Revolving Credit Facility will expire in November 2026, at which time all amounts outstanding under the Revolving Credit Facility will be payable.
+Due to prepayments previously made, the required future principal payments on the Term Loan are \$0 for fiscal 2025, \$0 for fiscal 2026, and \$675.0 for fiscal 2027.
+The Revolving Credit Facility expires in November 2026, at which time all amounts outstanding under the Revolving Credit Facility will be payable.